 Art & Design

 Shichinohe-Towada is the second of three Tohoku Shinkansen stops in Aomori from Tokyo.
 It is primarily a gateway to Towada City and the lake area.
-There, you can change to JR buses for Towada.
+There, you can change to buses for Towada.

 Most of the pieces in the museum's permanent collection—there are only around 30 works—were commissioned especially for Towada Art Center.
-In addition, there are six works in the public "Art Square" and six more called "Street Furniture."
+In addition, there are seven works in the public "Art Square" and six more called "Street Furniture."

 Despite the relatively small number of pieces, there is a great deal to see and do.
 Most of the works that are housed inside the museum are in spaces designed especially for them.
 The building's architecture, designed by architect Ryue Nishizawa, is perfectly matched to the installations, but his design actually encompasses the whole street block.

+Many of the works commissioned for the Arts Towada Project are by famous artists such as Yoko Ono, Ron Mueck and Jeong Hwa Choi.
 But the name recognition of the artists themselves is really secondary here.
 You'll be in awe walking through and among the exhibits.
 Sitting on the "street furniture", you'll feel like a child again.
 It's almost more like a park than a museum.

 The old main street, Kanchogaidori, (literally “street of government offices”) had become deserted due to population decline.
 The city and this art project have been largely successful in changing that.
 The Art Center has not only attracted attention and awards, but an influx of tourism has rejuvenated the city.
 It has become a source of pride.

 * The information on this page may be subject to change due to COVID-19.